ssbc/ssb-index-feeds-spec/README.md

 **1. Discover and replicate the meta feed.** Given the main feed ID (but not the main feed messages themselves) of a friend, we first need to the root meta feed ID of that friend.
-To achieve that, we use the RPC `getSubset` from [subset replication] on any connected peer, asking for a message of type `'metafeed/announce'` on our friend's main feed.
+To achieve that, we first look in our own log whether we already have a message of type `metafeed/announce` authored by our friend.
+That message should contain the feed ID for the root meta feed.
+Otherwise, we use the RPC `getSubset` from [subset replication] on any connected peer, asking for a message of type `'metafeed/announce'` on our friend's main feed.
 If connected peers do not support this RPC, then we can fallback to `createHistoryStream` to fetch the friend's full feed in memory (i.e. without persisting it to the log) and then filter for the first message of type `'metafeed/announce'`.
-Once we find that message, we will know the feed ID for our friend's root meta feed, and we can replicate it in full, like we do with any other feed.
+Once we find that message, we persist it in the log (in out-of-order fashion), and we know the feed ID for our friend's root meta feed, enabling us to replicate it in full, like we do with any other feed.

 **2. Scan through the meta feed, looking for relevant sub feeds.** The meta feed, once replicated, will reveal a tree of sub feeds owned by